Summary

 Since umbrella coverage is designed to protect you over and above your standard policy coverage, it provides additional protection for much of the same circumstances.

-- Other personal liability: This is the one category that might not even be covered under your standard homeowners insurance policy.
+This is the one category that might not even be covered under your standard homeowners insurance policy.
 Think: slander (a spoken statement) or libel (a written statement).
-Social media represents one of the most fertile grounds for libel accusations the average person might encounter.
-Individuals who never previously had a platform on which to make libelous statements now have near-constant access to such opportunities.

 Umbrella insurance coverage is designed to help with liability claims that are above your insurance policy limits.
 Because of this, you might be required to increase those policy limits up to a certain level before your insurance agent will write an umbrella policy.